Alepla/haddock-test/README.md

 curl -d '{ "order": [ { "number":12, "quantity": 4 }, { "number":21, "quantity": 2 } ] }' -H "Content-Type: application/json" -X POST http://localhost:3000/order

-## Memoria
+## Memory

-Para esta prueba he decidido crear tan solo una api en Node con Express y Type Script, con una arquitectura o patrón de diseño hexagonal.
+For this test I have decided to create just one api in Node with Express and Type Script, with a hexagonal architecture or design pattern.

-La estructura es la siguiente:
+The estructure is the next one:

 src/
 |-- order/
-| |-- application/
+| |-- application/ ----------------------------->The bridge between the domain layer and the infrastructure layer
 | | |-- index.ts
 | | |-- orderUseCase.ts
-| |-- domain/
+| |-- domain/ ---------------------------------->Where is all the logic
 | | |-- discount/
 | | | |-- tests/
 | | | | |-- mocks/